Apple's iPhone 16 gets a camera button, Action button and the A18 chip

 Elsewhere, Apple is bringing Wi-Fi 7 to the base models for the first time this year.
 That's a nice upgrade — as long as you have a compatible router, of course.
 That should help future-proof the iPhone 16 and 16 Plus to a degree as well.

+Pre-orders for the iPhone 16 and 16 Plus open on Friday, and they will be available on September 20.
 Pricing starts at $799 for the iPhone 16 and $899 for the iPhone 16 Plus, each of which have 128GB of storage at the base level.
+They'll also be available with 256GB or 512GB of storage.

 Catch up on all the news from Apple’s iPhone 16 event right here!